Vortex Tiling in a Spin-2 Spinor Bose-Einstein Condensate

+We have numerically confirmed that deformation of the vortex core can be observed for the rotational frequency $0.12 \omega_r \lesssim \Omega_z \lesssim 0.17 \omega_r$.
+Below $0.12 \omega_r$, no vortices enter the condensate, and above $0.17 \omega_r$, more than one vortex enters the condensate.
+The value of $|A_{30}|^2$ (or $|\psi_0|^2$) and its anisotropy decrease with increasing the magnetic field because the cyclic order is weakened by the quadratic Zeeman effect.
+Above 70mG, the anisotropy can hardly be seen.
+The deformation of the vortex core is hardly affected by the anisotropy of the condensate itself, e.g., by $\varepsilon$ which is necessary to rotate condensate.
+Even with $\varepsilon =0.5$, for example, the anisotropic shape of $|\psi_0|^2$ can clearly be seen.

-We have numerically confirmed that the vortex tiling phenomenon occurs independently of the sign of $c_2$.
-Even when we start from the ``false" ground state like $\Psi\sub{B}$ with $c_2\up{(ii)}$ or $\Psi\sub{C}$ with $c_2\up{(i)}$, those states involve the ``metastable" 1/2--1/4 or 1/3--1/3 vortex, because the values of $c_{1,2}$ are so small that the spin relaxation dynamics from the false to true ground state is much slower than that of the vortex nucleation.
-Figures \ref{fig-rotexp} (e) and (f) show the 1/2--1/4 vortex in $\Psi\sub{B}$ with $c_2\up{(ii)}$ and the 1/3--1/3 vortex in $\Psi\sub{C}$ with $c_2\up{(i)}$, and those figures are quite similar to Figs. \ref{fig-rotexp} (a) and (c), respectively.
-These results imply that the nucleated vortex depends only on the initial state regardless of the sign of $c_2$, and both cases of the 1/2--1/4 and 1/3--1/3 vortices can be experimentally realized using the $F=2$ \87Rb spinor BEC.
-In particular, the cyclic order parameter can be realized as the core of the 1/2--1/4 vortex surrounded by the biaxial nematic order parameter.
-Since both 1/2--1/4 and 1/3--1/3 vortices are non-Abelian \cite{Yip,Makela}, the above method can be used to produce the first experimental realization of non-Abelian vortices.
+We have also numerically confirmed that the deformation of the vortex core occurs independently of the sign of $c_2$.
+Even when we start from the ``false" ground state $\Psi\sub{B}$ with $(-c_2\up{(ii)}/c_0) = -0.44 \times 10^{-3}$, this state can accommodate the ``metastable" 1/2--1/4 vortex, because the values of $c_{1,2}$ are so small that the spin relaxation dynamics from the false to true ground state (cyclic) is much slower than that of the vortex nucleation.
+Figure \ref{fig-rotexp} (c) shows the 1/2--1/4 vortex in $\Psi\sub{B}$ with $c_2\up{(ii)}$, and is quite similar to Fig. \ref{fig-rotexp} (a).
+These results imply that the nucleated vortex depends only on the initial state regardless of the sign of $c_2$, and the 1/2--1/4 vortex can be experimentally realized using the $F=2$ \87Rb spinor BEC.
+In particular, the cyclic state can be realized at the core of the 1/2--1/4 vortex surrounded by the biaxial nematic state.
+Since the 1/2--1/4 vortex is non-Abelian \cite{Yip,Makela}, the above method can be used to achieve the first experimental realization of the non-Abelian vortex.